-If your reader likes edge-of-your-seat survival books for kids (chapter and middle grade books) that are fast-paced, edge-of-your-seat adventures, I’ve got great recommendations they will love.
+If your reader likes edge-of-your-seat survival books for kids (chapter and middle grade books) that are fast-paced, edge-of-your-seat adventures, I’ve got great recommendations your children will love.

 Because a parent recently told me that her tween daughter only likes survival stories, I wanted to share with you the best of the best.
 (Incidentally, I think her daughter is not alone; lots of tween kids ages 8 – 12 love to read about kids who are survivors despite seemingly insurmountable odds.)